-4The focus on discretionary investment decisions instead of discretionary production decisions is a departure from the studies of Konow (2000) and Frohlich et al. (2004).
+&lt;sup>5The focus on investment decisions instead of production is a departure from the studies of Konow (2000) and Frohlich et al. (2004).
 We abstract from this difference and compare these studies to illustrate the necessity of a sufficiently rich income-generating process to distinguish different fairness positions.
-However, we acknowledge that the prevalence of fairness positions may be very different for investment and labor income.
+However, we acknowledge that the prevalence of fairness positions may be different for investment and labor income.